w-lfpup/superaction-js/README.md

 });
 ```

-Form data is available when action events are dispatched from form elements.
+Form data is available when action events originate from form elements.

 Learn more about action events [here](./action_events.md).